gjedeer/django-helpdesk/README.rst

 Copyright 2009-11 Jutda and Ross Poulton.
 All Rights Reserved.
 See LICENSE for details.

+This is my little fork of django-helpdesk which I run on http://massivescale.net/ for sales and support.

 django-helpdesk was formerly known as Jutda Helpdesk, named after the company who originally created it.
 As of January 2011 the name has been changed to reflect what it really is: a Django-powered ticket tracker with